-Complainant takes issue with the subject judge's rulings in various underlying cases.
-These claims are not cognizable as misconduct because they are "directly related to the merits of a decision or procedural ruling."
+Complainant contends that the judge has conspired or otherwise cooperated with the government in an underlying criminal prosecution against complainant.
+This conspiracy and cooperation, complainant argues, is shown by the judge's rulings, which complainant criticizes as contradictory and incorrect.
+This claim is not cognizable as misconduct because it is "directly related to the merits of a decision or procedural ruling."
 Misconduct Rule 11(c)(1)(B).
 As explained in the Breyer Report, this exclusion of matters related to the merits of underlying cases protects the independence of the judges deciding those cases.
 See Breyer Report, App.
 E., ¶ 2.
+Complainant alleges no other support for this claim.

-Complainant also contends that the subject judge has demonstrated personal bias against complainant, but offers only the judge's rulings and complainant's own speculation that the judge may be retaliating for comments complainant made in a pleading.
-While allegations of bias or other improper motive can state a valid claim for misconduct even when related to a judge's ruling, seeCommentary to Misconduct Rule 3, these claims of bias fail because they are completely unsupported.
+Complainant also alleges personal bias on the part of the judge, based on the judge's comment during trial that complainant had taken a great deal of money that was not complainant's to take.
+While allegations of improper motive can state valid claims for misconduct even when related to a judge's ruling, see Commentary to Misconduct Rule 3, this claim of bias fails for lack of support.
 The Misconduct Rules require complainants to support their allegations with "sufficient evidence to raise an inference that misconduct has occurred."
 See Misconduct Rule 11(c)(1)(D).
-The judge's rulings and complainant's unsupported speculation do not provide evidence that gives rise to a reasonable inference of bias.
+The statement complainant sets out in the complaint does not support a reasonable inference of improper bias by the judge.